Welcome to today's edition of the Rush 24-7 podcast.

 They do not understand the business.

-Well, it's it's be they do.
+Well, it's because they do.

 They've got everything else.

-That just they're very open about it.
+They're very open about it.

 Me and Fox News.

-Me talk radio Fox News.
+Me, talk radio, Fox News.

 They've got everything else.